cristian-sima/Wisply/README.md

 #### Stop Wisply

-If you want to stop wisply, go to Wisply directory and type `bash util/ubuntu/stop.sh`.
+If you want to stop Wisply, go to Wisply directory and type `bash util/ubuntu/stop.sh`.

 ## Windows

 Wisply provides several utilities which you can use during the development process.
 You can find these utilities in the directory `util/windows/Utilities`.

 * **Format Wisply** - It can be used to format the code of all the packages.
-It closes itself after formating.
+It closes itself after formatting.
-* **Start bee go tool** - this script runs the Wisply server and displays a command promt with live log.
+* **Start bee go tool** - this script runs the Wisply server and displays a command prompt.
 Also, it re-builds Wisply after each file has been modified.
 * **Test Wisply** - It shows a command promt with the result of testing Wisply.
 In case the tests were not good, the user can type `y` to re-test Wisply, or type any other character to exit.
-*  **Start goconvey** - It is a shorcut to start the [goconvey](https://github.com/smartystreets/goconvey) server.
+*  **Start goconvey** - It is a shortcut to start the [goconvey](https://github.com/smartystreets/goconvey) server.
 It can be used for a more detailed testing (you need to install this first).
 *  **CommitSQL** - When it is executed it exports the entire SQL database scheme (without data) to the file `util/ubuntu/install/src/sql/Wisply.sql`.
 Thus, it can be used to quickly update the database schema.

 #### Set up utilities